qeterme/floret/README.md

 `floret` adds two additional command line options to `fasttext`:

 ```
-  -hashOnly           both word and char ngrams hashed only in buckets [false]
+  -mode               fasttext (default) or floret (word and char ngrams hashed in buckets) [fasttext]
-  -hashCount          with hashOnly: number of hashes (1-4) per word / subword [1]
+  -hashCount          floret mode only: number of hashes (1-4) per word/subword [1]
 ```

-With `-hashOnly`, the word entries are stored in the same table as the subword embeddings (buckets), reducing the size of the saved vector data.
+With `-mode floret`, the word entries are stored in the same table as the subword embeddings (buckets), reducing the size of the saved vector data.

 With `-hashCount 2`, each entry is stored as the sum of 2 rows in the internal subwords hash table. `floret` supports 1-4 hashes per entry in the embeddings